 In keeping with the FCC regulations, bid-winning companies will have to provide status reports of their projects to ensure they are still on schedule.
 Being able to easily track the project's build-out will be an important ability for these companies to possess.

-Our solution: Prospector gives these providers the ability to pull reports with a few quick clicks so they can stay on top of their project status and ensure they are reporting accurately to both the FCC and other potential stakeholders.
+Our solution: Both Prospector and Network Express give service providers the ability to pull reports with a few quick clicks so they can stay on top of their project status and ensure they are reporting accurately to both the FCC and other potential stakeholders.

-Using Prospector to connect America can provide the most efficient and cost-effective fiber network management for these rural communities.
-It takes the guesswork out of budgeting with cost-optimized, accurate bill of materials lists and construction documents, and allows companies to track their overall progress in seconds.
+Using 3-GIS to connect America can provide the most efficient and cost-effective fiber network management for these rural communities.
+It takes the guesswork out of budgeting with cost-optimized, accurate bill of materials and quantities lists and construction documents, and allows companies to track their overall progress in seconds.
 Want to learn more about these great advantages?
 Contact us!